-Each woman’s response to diagnosis is different.
+Each person's response to diagnosis is different.
 At first, it may be hard to grasp the news or to believe it.
 You might feel numb or stunned, as if you are watching someone else’s life play out in front of you.
 You might feel scared, sad or worried.

 As you learn more about the breast cancer and your treatment options from your doctors, this numbness may lessen and go away.
 In its place, you could find yourself flooded with different emotions, some that feel overwhelming and difficult and others that seem easier to manage.